Design and analyze SerDes systems for export to Simulink, MATLAB and IBIS-AMI

 |VEC||Vertical eye closure, given by the equation:|

-In a PAM3 modulation, there are two inner eyes.
+In a PAMn modulation, there are (n-1) inner eyes.
 Each eye generates its own COM and VEC values.
-The app reports the minimum of the two COM values and the maximum of the two VEC values.
+The app reports the minimum of the generated COM values and the maximum of the generated VEC values.

 You can include jitter impairment in analysis during link and equalization design.
 This helps you perform trade-off between different equalization schemes which have different contributions to the total jitter.
 You can also calculate eye margin during link analysis and include jitter values in the IBIS-AMI models.